foreignm80/Atlas.win-Network-Capture/README.md

 3. run python main.py
 4. for interface choose your tp if you want to use this code for a game console.

+# Note
 you can modify this code in any way you would like!